jdemattos/kotlin-dropwizard-pet-license-service/README.md

 ## Run Dropwizard Database Migrations

-On first load, the Dropwizard database migrations need to be run **before running or testing the server**.
+Before running or testing the server, Dropwizard database migrations need to be run.

 There are two ways you can do this: